Maccabi Ironi Ashdod F.C.: Early history

 Maccabi Ashdod FC was established in 1961 by the Israeli Maccabi Union, and was registered for the start of the games in Liga Gimel Central division.
 Some of the more famous players during the first years in "Liga Gimel" were Yehoshua Peretz, Zvika Kaspi, Shlomo Lasri and Meir Ben-Harush.

-At the end of 1979-1980, the club qualified for the first time to "Liga Bet".
-At the end of 1980-1981, a major change was made as Maccabi Ashdod FC merged with Beitar Ashdod FC.
+At the end of 1979–1980, the club qualified for the first time to "Liga Bet".
+At the end of 1980–1981, a major change was made as Maccabi Ashdod FC merged with Beitar Ashdod FC.
 The club added "Ironi" to its name (the first team in Israel to use that name) and was from then known as Maccabi Ironi Ashdod.

-On July 1983, the club was sent by the Maccabi Israel Association to participate in the Maccabiah Games in Antwerp.
-They won the gold medal, beating Maccabi England 0-1 in the finals on Joseph Marzouk's goal.
+In July 1983, the club was sent by the Maccabi Israel Association to participate in the Maccabiah Games in Antwerp.
+They won the gold medal, beating Maccabi England 0–1 in the finals on Joseph Marzouk's goal.
 After two seasons in Liga Alef, the club was dropped back to "Liga Bet" (1983/1984).

 At the end of 1988/1989 season, Maccabi Ironi Ashdod advanced back to Liga Alef after tough competition with Sektzia Ness Ziona.
-In 1989/1990, under the guidance of coach Arie Radler, Maccabi Ironi Ashdod led the Liga Alef South division until the 19' round, then a lost 1-0 to Hapoel Ashdod.
+In 1989/1990, under the guidance of coach Arie Radler, Maccabi Ironi Ashdod led the Liga Alef South division until the 19' round, then a lost 1–0 to Hapoel Ashdod.
 In the final round, Maccabi Ironi Ashdod played Hapoel Kiryat Ono for second place, leading to national league Artzit play-off matches.
-Ironi Ashdod won 2-3 with a winning goal scored by Micah Sharvit in the 94th minute.
-In the playoffs, they won 1-2 over Hapoel Daliyat al-Karmel and 0-1 over Maccabi Tamra, resulting in two league promotions in two straight seasons.
+Ironi Ashdod won 2–3 with a winning goal scored by Micah Sharvit in the 94th minute.
+In the playoffs, they won 1–2 over Hapoel Daliyat al-Karmel and 0–1 over Maccabi Tamra, resulting in two league promotions in two straight seasons.

 In the National Artzit league, Ironi Ashdod played for three straight seasons.
 In their first season, Ironi finished fourth after leading the table a number of times.
 A year later the club signed Ofer Shitrit, Pudi Halfon, Miro Ben-Shimon and Fabian Grimberg.
 After a few rounds, Arie Radler was replaced by Reuven Cohen as head coach and the club finished the season in the middle of the table.